 This team also includes a coordinator who helps guide adult and pediatric patients through the ins and outs of cancer treatment and coordinates their initial visit.

 Contact the coordinator to schedule appointments or ask questions beforehand.
 We’ll work to schedule all of your appointments at the same time to make your care easier and more convenient.
-Most services will be at the Children’s Cancer Center at Batson Children’s Hospital or the Cancer Institute in the Jackson Medical Mall, but we also provide cancer care on the main campus at University Hospital and the University Physicians Pavilion.
+Most services will be at the Children’s Cancer Center at Batson Children’s Hospital or the Cancer Center and Research Institute in the Jackson Medical Mall, but we also provide cancer care on the main campus at University Hospital and the University Physicians Pavilion.

 UMMC offers the leading-edge technology and treatment for sarcoma, including surgery, chemotherapy, radiation therapy, and targeted therapy.
 Unique to sarcoma therapy, we specialize in limb-sparing treatment that often allows a patient to retain and arm or leg rather than undergo amputation.